 Experience is something that speaks for itself.
 Someone who hasn’t worked at all will not fair well against a freelancer with 20 years of experience.
 You don’t need to work for long to become a freelancer.
 Instead, you simply need to have worthwhile experiences that look great on paper and have improved your services in some way.
 As an entry-level web developer, you might get experience by creating websites for cheap or even free.
 If you are a freelance journalist, you can start writing stories about things that interest you.
 Maybe they won’t ever be published, but they can go in your portfolio.

 Independent contractors do not have their taxes withheld when paid.
 Employers give them their pay, and it is the responsibility of the freelancer to pay their fair share of taxes.
 In most cases, it makes sense for these workers to file estimated taxes as if they were self-employed.
 These are paid quarterly.

 That said, not all freelancers have to pay estimated taxes.
 This is only necessary if you will owe more than $1,000 in taxes for the year.
 Many people receive a 1099-MISC and add it to their annual taxes with no problem.
 They have to pay self-employment taxes, which includes Social Security and Medicare.

 Working as a freelancer comes with many advantages, especially when it comes to flexibility and setting your own rates.
 You can work from anywhere in the world and make the most of lifestyle design.

 However, you will have to make some sacrifices when starting your new role as a contractor.
 It is much like starting a new business.
 There will be ups and downs, but it will eventually pay off after putting in the hard work.

-If you are thinking of taking the plunge into freelancing, be sure to read our guide on finding freelance online jobs as a beginner!
+If you are thinking of taking the plunge into freelancing, be sure to read my guide on finding freelance online jobs as a beginner!